 A family therapist can help identify enabling behavior, as well as other hidden factors that prevent or impede the healing process, such as poor communication and lack of awareness about substance use disorders.

-Find the Right Treatment Path
+Find the Right Treatment Path for Veterans

 If you have a loved one who suffers from addiction and other co-occurring disorders, it’s crucial for them to get proper treatment.
 Among the treatment options available to veterans include: